5/7/2025

 speaker

-Kurt Bailey
+Kurt Bagley

 speaker

-Gabe Haj
+Gabe Hodge

 Analyst, Wells Fargo

-Okay, and maybe ask the question a little bit differently on the volume side.
-I mean, flattish in the Americas sounded like US or domestic was maybe up a little bit and South America down, rest of the world down 3%.
-That doesn't seem like awful.
-So maybe what you've seen thus far through April, early May and pick the midpoint of 370, sort of what the embedded volume assumption is in there or is the bigger swing factor pricing or price pressure that you might see from material coming out of Southeast Asia going into other parts of the world?
+Okay.
+And maybe ask the question a little bit differently on the volume side.
+I mean, flattish in the Americas sounded like U.S. or domestic was maybe up a little bit and South America down, rest of the world down 3%. that doesn't seem like awful.
+So maybe what you've seen thus far through April, early May, and pick the midpoint of 370, sort of what the embedded volume assumption is in there, or is the bigger swing factor pricing or price pressure that you might see from material coming out of Southeast Asia going into other parts of the world?

 speaker

-Kurt Bailey
+Kurt Bagley

 speaker

-Gabe Haj
+Gabe Hodge

 Analyst, Wells Fargo